 The domain concept is the most important concept in an IT environment operated with UCS.
 The domain concept offers a way to centrally manage an IT environment where administrators can map their organization’s structure to the IT environment.

 Simplified, an IT environment consists of computer systems and users.
 Systems offer services that provide capability.
 Users use capability.
 A domain is a single trust context that groups one or more entities like computer systems or users.
 The domain offers special services called domain services to systems and users.
 Fig. 3.1 shows the relationship between the actors systems, services, and users.

-A trust context uses roles, permissions, and cryptographic certificates to ensure secure communication between the domain participants.
+A trust context uses roles, permissions, and cryptography certificates to ensure secure communication between the domain participants.
 Domain services and domain participants can rely on the shared trust context when secure and mutually authenticated communication is required.